Every owner wants to prolong their parrot’s life through lifestyle and diet, but veterinary check-ups and medical intervention will be required.

 If you decide to give your parrot the polyomavirus vaccine, get a vet to administer the first dose at 4 weeks.
 Your parrot will then need its second dose after 6-8 weeks.

 An older parrot will also need a double dose of the vaccination.
-You can give the first injection whenever it’s convenient.
-The second dose will be 2-4 weeks later.
+You can give the first injection whenever convenient, and the second dose will be 2-4 weeks later.
 Unfortunately, the vaccine’s effectiveness isn’t yet tested, so it’s possible your parrot could still contract the disease after receiving the vaccine.

 How To Prevent Polyomavirus